SR80-app/SR80-Manuals/user-manual.md

 If an item is unfixable:

 1. Open the item
-2. Tap the **Totaled** button (black in light mode, white in dark mode)
+2. Tap the **Junk** button (black in light mode, white in dark mode)
-3. Confirm — the item is now marked Totaled and shows a black TOTALED banner on the job card
+3. Confirm — the item is now marked Junk and shows a black JUNK banner on the job card
 4. The **Enter Diagnostic Cost** sheet pops up automatically — type the cost of the time and parts you spent diagnosing the item (even if it's $0) and tap **Submit**

 If the cost is more than $0, you'll see the manager approval prompt — confirm that the cost was approved and the entry is saved.
 If the cost is $0, the approval step is skipped automatically (nothing to approve).
 After submitting, you'll see a brief "Cost Submitted!" confirmation and the app returns you to the repair queue.

-**Why we ask for a cost on Totaled items:** Even if the equipment can't be saved, the time spent diagnosing it is real labor that has to be billed.
-Capturing it the moment you mark the item Totaled means the number gets entered while the work is fresh in your head, instead of getting lost when Front Counter calls the customer hours later.
+**Why we ask for a cost on Junk items:** Even if the equipment can't be saved, the time spent diagnosing it is real labor that has to be billed.
+Capturing it the moment you mark the item Junk means the number gets entered while the work is fresh in your head, instead of getting lost when Front Counter calls the customer hours later.

 **If you need to skip the cost prompt for now:** Tap **Cancel** on the cost sheet (or **No — I'll confirm first** on the manager approval).
-The item still moves to Totaled status, just without a cost yet.
+The item still moves to Junk status, just without a cost yet.
 Front Counter will see an **"Add Cost"** button on the item and can record the cost later, or you can come back and tap **"Add Cost"** yourself when you have the number.

-The item stays in Totaled status after cost entry (it does NOT move to Complete).
-The Front Counter handles closing Totaled items through the "Customer Contacted" flow.
+The item stays in Junk status after cost entry (it does NOT move to Complete).
+The Front Counter handles closing Junk items through the "Customer Contacted" flow.

 ### About the Action Buttons

-All action buttons on the Tech Station (Grab, Done, Tested, Reassign, Enter Cost, Totaled, Close) are intentionally large.
+All action buttons on the Tech Station (Grab, Done, Tested, Reassign, Enter Cost, Junk, Close) are intentionally large.
 They're designed so techs can tap them quickly without fiddling around, even with dirty or gloved hands.
 On iPad, the buttons sit side by side in a row.
 On iPhone (used by admins), the buttons stack vertically and stretch full-width so they're still easy to tap on the smaller screen.
 After any "walk-away" action (anything where you're done with that item for now), the app shows a brief confirmation and automatically returns you to the repair queue.

 ### Auto-Return to Queue